Privacy and cookies policy

 4.1 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

-4.2 We may disclose name, address, telephone and email data to our suppliers or subcontractors identified at www.parcels2go.com, www.tnt.co.uk, www.transglobalexpress.co.uk, www.expresswebship.com insofar as reasonably necessary for orders to be processed, dispatched and delivered.
+4.2 We may disclose name, address, telephone and email data to our suppliers or subcontractors identified at www.parcels2go.com, www.tnt.co.uk, www.transglobalexpress.co.uk, www.expresswebship.com and Royal Mail insofar as reasonably necessary for orders to be processed, dispatched and delivered.

 4.3 Financial transactions relating to our website and services are handled by our payment services providers, www.paypal.com and www.stripe.com.
 We will share transaction data with our payment services providers only to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds.
 You can find information about the payment services providers' privacy policies and practices at www.paypal.com and www.stripe.com.